Cannabinoid Drugs, Medicinal Cannabis and Opioid Drugs

 8. Which organizations are authorized to sell/distribute Cannabinoid Drugs available?

 The wholesale and distribution of medicinal products requires an authorization from the DKMA.

 Sale of prescription only medicinal products to patients/consumers are reserved for the pharmacies.

 9. Is there a list of retailers/distributors authorized to sell Cannabinoid Drugs?

 There is no specific list of wholesale distributors of cannabinoid drugs.
 However, the DKMA publishes lists of companies having authorizations pursuant to Section 39 of the Danish Medicines Act.

 10. Are there proposals for reform or significant change to the regulation of Cannabinoid Drugs?

-No. However, please see Chapter 9 on medicinal cannabis.
+No. However, please see the section on Medicinal Cannabis below.